Toggle navigation

 Is an HRA the same as an HSA?

 No, an HRA is not the same as an HSA.
 But we understand the confusion!
-They are both tax-advantaged tools that allow for individuals to pay for out of pocket medical expenses.
+They are both tax-advantaged tools that allow individuals to pay for out-of-pocket medical expenses.
 We will jump into the difference between an HRA and HSA below.

 Have more burning questions about HRAs?